awsdocs/amazon-efs-user-guide/doc_source/limits.md

 | --- | --- |
 | Number of file systems for each customer account in an AWS Region | 1,000 |

-The default throughput quotas apply to both throughput modes, Bursting and Provisioned\.
+These are the default throughput quotas for Bursting and Provisioned throughput modes\.
 For more information about these different modes, see [Amazon EFS Performance](performance.md)\.

 | Resource | Default Quota |